vikahl/aws-cert-notes/db-general.md

 - DynamoDB (Amazons NoSQL solution)
   - supports both documents and key-value
   - stored on ssd across three geographical distinc data centers (both speed and redundancy)
+  - database is partitioned across a number of nodes, each responsible for a defined block of data (in SQL syntax it's called sharding)
   - two consistency models
     - eventual consistent read (default)
       consistency is usually reached within a second, best read performance